ucsb-teaching-cs/s21/activities/debugging_assistance.md

 In class we'll have mini mock tutoring sessions.
 At the end of each session, all participants write short reflections and the experienced tutors provide helpful feedback.

+Each peer-assistance session will be recorded separately, so that the student who is in the role of a tutor can review it and provide an additional reflection after the session.

 ## Getting set up (5 minutes)

 * Introductions